The Reggae Legend, Roman Stewart

 Brothers Make Reggae Music For Over 40 Years

-Reggae did not win popularity in my community until the 1970s - 1980s, but Reggae singers and musicians began to be featured at small clubs and The Ohio Sate Fair in my county in the 1970s and popularity caught on with larger club managers that began booking talent.
+Reggae did not win popularity in my community until the 1970s - 1980s, but Reggae singers and musicians began to be featured at small clubs and The Ohio Sate Fair in my county.
+In the 1970s, popularity of the style caught on with larger club managers that began booking talent.

 Roman Stewart moved from Jamaica with Tinga in 1976 to New York City and developed a career by offering friendliness and polite manners.
 People liked him.